waahah/NoticeMS/README.md

-# NoticeMS
+## *NoticeMS*
-Bulletin management system
+*An announcement management system that demonstrates the difference between object-oriented and process-oriented*